 In the human, the SPL is probably homologous to the monkey IPL.
 Regions suspected to be homologues to monkey regions are marked.
 Additionally, there are areas with no obvious homologue: V7, the supramarginal (SMG) and angular (AG) gyri; functional area IPTO at the IPS/TrOS or parieto-temporo-occipital (PTO) junction; the temporoparietal junction (TPJ), and the parieto-occipital (PO) region (PO).
-STS, superior temporal sulcus. (the supramarginal gyrus) in humans; there are no obvious homologues to these regions in monkeys.
+STS, superior temporal sulcus. and 7b.
+The inferior parietal lobule comprises areas 39 (the angular gyrus) and 40 (the supramarginal gyrus) in humans; there are no obvious homologues to these regions in monkeys.
 Buried in the intraparietal sulcus are several regions including the anterior, lateral, medial, and ventral intraparietal areas (AIP, LIP, MIP, VIP).

 Retrograde tracing studies in monkeys using horseradish peroxidase (HRP) labelling have shown that posterior parietal cortex (area PG) receives input from a limited set of cortical regions including prefrontal cortex, the intraparietal and superior temporal sulci, medial parietal cortex, and cingulate cortex.
 These areas are polymodal.
-Area PG therefore receives highly processed information, which converges with influences from the limbic system (cingulate cortex) and reticular formation (nora-drenaline, acetylcholine).
+Area PG therefore receives highly processed information, which converges with influences from the limbic system (i.e. cingulate cortex) and reticular formation (e.g. noradrenaline and acetylcholine neuromodulation).